7 Cybersecurity Tips for Holiday Shopping Online

 'Tis the season to be wary!
+The last two years have ushered in an unprecedented rise in e-commerce sales - and cybercriminals have taken notice.
 If history is any indication, this holiday season will likely feature at least one retail data breach.
-Increased online shopping, and a high volume of transactions, attract cyber criminals who are on the prowl for sensitive user information.
+Increased online shopping, and a high volume of transactions, attract cybercriminals who are on the prowl for sensitive user information.
 And they aren't just hacking individuals.
-Businesses are also vulnerable and, like consumers, must keep a vigilant eye over their cybersecurity.
+Businesses are also vulnerable and, like consumers, must keep a vigilant eye over their data.

-1. Check credit and debit card statements routinely, verifying all activity.
+1. Check credit and debit card statements routinely.

 2. Protect credit and debit card numbers from “wandering eyes.”